teuler/picom/README.md

 - To restore a backup, use the name (folder name) that `picom` generated - don't change the name, because `picom` uses the timestamp (separated by `_`) to manage its files and to restore options and libraries.

 ## Release notes
+- v0.1.8
+  - Fixed a bug when using B: drive
+  - Added `-t` option (experimental), which kills the terminal program defined in the `.toml` file on command start and tries to restart that terminal program when the command is finished.
+Needs a full path to the program in `.toml`.
 - v0.1.7
   - Some changes to account for Python 3.13
   - With the newest firmware, saving a library on the PicoMite seems to take a bit more time.
 Therefore,  `sendCommand` has now an additional parameter that allows to wait between sending a command to the PicoMite and looking for the reply.